Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 Instead, say:

 * From the left sidebar, enter **Workspace**.
 On the top left, find **Connection** and click the **Refresh** button to reload the serial ports list.
-* It may cause dust accumulation.
+* It is likely to cause dust accumulation.
 * Use the dust plugs to avoid dust accumulation.
 * If you can't find the answer to your question in FAQs, ask help from our support team at support@snapmaker.com and our technical staff will troubleshoot for you.
 * Brim, raft, and skirt are detachable structures for enhancing object adherence to the Heated Bed.